Pabst Plan: Pre-war planning

 The destruction of the city was already planned long before its almost total destruction in 1944, even prior to the start of World War II.
 On 20 June 1939, while Adolf Hitler was visiting an architectural bureau in Würzburg, his attention was captured by a project to create a future "German" town—Warsaw (Warschau, Warszawa), which later became known as the Pabst Plan.
 Friedrich Pabst prepared a technical plan for the annihilation of Warsaw and the complete ethnic cleansing of its native Polish population, with Polish Jews condemned to be the first destined for extermination.
 It envisaged the transformation of the Polish capital into a new, provincial German town, containing an exclusively ethnic German population of no more than 130,000 people on the left bank supported by a slave labour camp of 80,000 Poles on the right bank of the Vistula.
 Warsaw's total population in 1935 was around 1.3 million, consisting of Poles, Jews, and other minorities, which meant that putting the new urbanization plan to work would require the complete removal of its entire population.
 The project included 15 separate plans and photos, and solid pre-build documentation.
 Among all the pages of the project the most important is a colored plan of the future town which was created by German architects in 1:20 000 scale titled Die neue deutsche Stadt Warschau (Warsaw, the New German City).
 The final table bore the caption Der Abbau der Polenstadt und der Aufbau der Deutschen Stadt (The Destruction of the Polish City and the Construction of the German City).

-Some parts of the project that were showing Warsaw's urban development from the second half of 17th century until the year 1935 were based on Polish documentation from 1935 and presumably on scientific sources prepared for Warsaw’s Territorial Development of Communication and Transportation by Prof. O. Sosnowski.
+Some parts of the project that were showing Warsaw's urban development from the second half of the 17th century until the year 1935 were based on Polish documentation from 1935 and presumably on scientific sources prepared for Warsaw’s Territorial Development of Communication and Transportation by Prof. O. Sosnowski.
 All these sources were skillfully extracted long before the war.
 At an early stage, thanks to German deception based on the false pretense of doing scientific research, the German planners concealed the hidden agenda necessary for creating such a plan.
 German scholars, historians, conservators and professors of architecture, and other experts were enlisted to catalogue all of the most important and culturally significant landmarks of the city, the most exquisite churches and public buildings, and key library collections, artworks, and sculptures.